ShuangyiTong/VRPainExptGuide/README.md

    - Create a trial start button with a cube and a TextMeshPro object (or UI text) and place them on the desk.
    - Create a scoreboard display in front of the desk using TextMeshPro object (or UI text) object.
 ![Task setup](imgs/BanditExampleLevelDesign.PNG)
+Figure 1: Unity editor screenshot of the bandit task
 1. **Task execution**: Create a new game object called TaskControl, and add [task control script (complete version)](sources/Example1/TaskControl.cs) to the game object as a component.
 Using a separate script to control the global task progress is a neat way to write the task execution logic.
 This task is simple.
 The participant touches the start button, then the options (books) are now available to be chosen.
 Once the participant picks a choice (by touching the book), reward points is displayed in front of them.
 The start button is now available to be pressed again.
 We do this step by step.

    - Everything starts with the participant pressing the button.
 We use colliders to do this (so in fact it is touching the button rather than pressing the button).
 So we create a [button pressing script (complete version)](sources/Example1/ButtonPressing.cs) and attach it to the button object so that when the button is touched by hand, `OnCollisionEnter` will be called (if the button has a collider.
 If not, simply add a box collider to the button game object).